jjmcoconut/warehouse-location-analysis/README.md

 # Warehouse Location Analysis

-This project analyzes the geographic distribution and proximity of Amazon and Walmart warehouses in the United States.
-It includes tools to geocode warehouse locations from raw text lists and visualizes them on an interactive map to identify areas of high competition.
+This project analyzes the geographic distribution and proximity of Amazon and Walmart warehouses globally, with a specific focus on the US market.
+It includes tools to geocode locations, visualize them on interactive maps, and perform strategic analysis using clustering algorithms.

 ## Features

--   **Geocoding**: Converts warehouse lists (text/CSV) into geographic coordinates using the Nominatim API.
+-   **Global Geocoding**: Parses and geocodes warehouse lists for multiple countries (US, Europe, Asia, etc.) using the Nominatim API.
--   **Optimization**: Implements city-level caching to minimize API usage and speed up processing.
+-   **Optimization**: Implements city-level caching to minimize API usage.
--   **Visualization**: Generates an interactive HTML map using `folium` to display warehouse locations.
+-   **Visualization**: Generates interactive HTML maps using `folium`.
+-   **Proximity Filtering**: Reduces map clutter by filtering out warehouses within a 10km radius of each other.
+-   **Strategic Selection**: Uses **K-Means Clustering** to identify a limited number of "strategic" locations (e.g., Max 7 for US/Europe) that best cover the regions.
--   **Analysis**: Calculates spatial statistics, including the overlap of Walmart warehouses within a 20km radius of Amazon facilities.
+-   **Competition Analysis**: Calculates the overlap of Walmart warehouses within a 20km radius of Amazon facilities in the US.

 ## Results

--   **Amazon Warehouses**: ~427 locations mapped.
--   **Walmart Warehouses**: 36 locations mapped.
--   **Competition Analysis**:
+### Global Analysis
+-   **Total Locations**: ~716 warehouses processed globally.
+-   **Filtered Map**: Reduced to **503** locations after removing duplicates within 10km.
+-   **Strategic Selection**: Selected **50** key locations globally (7 for US, 7 for Europe, 4 for other regions) to represent the network.

+### US Competition (Amazon vs Walmart)
-    -   **66.7%** of Walmart warehouses are within 20km of an Amazon warehouse.
+-   **Overlap**: **66.7%** of Walmart warehouses are within 20km of an Amazon warehouse.
-    -   The median distance from a Walmart facility to the nearest Amazon facility is **7.16 km**.
+-   **Proximity**: The median distance from a Walmart facility to the nearest Amazon facility is **7.16 km**.

 ## Installation